 Police Violence and LGBTQ People and Communities

-Police violence and police reform efforts are issues that have been sweeping the nation for the past several years and LGBTQ people are often at the fore front in terms of organizing and policy as well as the deadly impacts police violence has against LGBTQ people, especially LGBTQ people of color.
+Police violence and police reform efforts are issues that have been sweeping the nation for the past several years and LGBTQ people are often at the forefront in terms of organizing and policy as well as the deadly impacts police violence have against LGBTQ people, especially LGBTQ people of color.
 This Institute will allow participants to better understand the histories of LGBTQ police violence and organizing, national policy reform efforts and ways individuals and groups can engage in organizing in their local communities and beyond to better understand and address police violence impacting LGBTQ people.

 Presenters will include staff from the New York City Anti-Violence Project, the Transgender Law Center, the Audre Lorde Project, and BreakOUT!